sourcearchives/iota2/doc/source/index.rst

 ==================================

 ..
 Note::
-    This short documentation was done to rapidly help users to launch IOTA², it is not complete and most parts still in development.
+    This short documentation was done to rapidly help users to launch IOTA², and developers to contribute to the project.
+It is not complete and most parts still in development.

 .. toctree::
    :maxdepth: 2